|

 Ada May died of pneumonia the day before her second

 birthday.
-(See page ten for list of siblings.)
+(See Page 12 for a list of siblings.)

 |